escapin/sElect/README.md

 **Remarks.**

 * All the dates are displayed in the current browser's timezone.
-* The closing time of the collecting server is set to _Nov 10, 2018_ (it will be sooner too soon...or even in the past!
-0_0).
+* The closing time of the collecting server is set to _Nov 10, 2018_.
 * In development mode, the OTP (one-time password) is sent directly to the voting booth which shows it in a pop-up.